-32 Supra note 31 at 419
+32 Whaley et al., supra note 31 at 419.

-33 Supra note 2 at 50.
+33 Whaley, supra note 2 at 50.

-v.
-Durham, 36 which collectively espouse the following principle: "the contract of marriage is a very simple one, one which does not require a high degree of intelligence to comprehend."37 Current legal treatment is still unsettled and given the demographics of our population and those older adults affected by these predatory unions, the law is in immediate need of clarity whether that be legislatively or at common law.
+marriage.35 No party is required to understand all of the consequences of marriage.
+The reason for this is that cases dealing with claims to void or declare a marriage a nullity on the basis of incapacity often cite long-standing classic English cases, such as Durham v.
+Durham,36 which collectively espouse the following principle: "the contract of marriage is a very simple one, one which does not require a high degree of intelligence to comprehend."37 Current legal treatment is still unsettled and given the demographics of our population and those older adults affected by these predatory unions, the law is in immediate need of clarity whether that be legislatively or at common law.